-Tiered deck and patio design with outdoor kitchen in Wilmette
+Tiered decks and patios design with outdoor kitchen in Wilmette

 Remember, living in Chicago, we only get to use our backyard space for 5-6 months in the year.
 However, you should be able to visually appreciate it year-round, even when it is covered with snow or ice.

-Here are some important factors you should consider when working with a landscape architect or designer on develop your outdoor deck and patio.
+Here are some important factors you should consider when working with a landscape architect or designer on developing outdoor decks and patios.

 Intro to decks